brevzin/cpp_proposals/0847_deducing_this/deducing-this.md

 [4]{.pnum} In the following, `p@~i~@` is an lvalue of type `P@~i~@`, where `p@~1~@` denotes [`*this`]{.rm} [the implicit or explicit object parameter]{.addu} and `p@~i+1~@` denotes the _i_^th^ [non-object]{.addu} function parameter for [a non-static]{.rm} [an object]{.addu} member function, and `p@~i~@` denotes the _i_^th^ function parameter otherwise.
 :::

-Change [namespace.udecl]{.sref}/14 to refer to the adjusted parameter-type-list and extend the example:
+Change [namespace.udecl]{.sref}/14 to group the cv-qualification and ref-qualifier checks into checking the type of the object parameter.

 ::: bq
-[14]{.pnum} When a _using-declarator_ brings declarations from a base class into a derived class, member functions and member function templates in the derived class override and/or hide member functions and member function templates with the same name, [parameter-type-list]{.rm} [non-object-parameter-type-list]{.addu} ([dcl.fct]), trailing _requires-clause_ (if any), cv-qualification, and _ref-qualifier_ (if any), in a base class (rather than conflicting).
+[14]{.pnum} When a _using-declarator_ brings declarations from a base class into a derived class, member functions and member function templates in the derived class override and/or hide member functions and member function templates with the same name, [parameter-type-list]{.rm} [non-object-parameter-type-list]{.addu} ([dcl.fct]), trailing _requires-clause_ (if any), [cv-qualification, and _ref-qualifier_]{.rm} [and type of their implicit or explicit object parameter]{.addu} (if any), in a base class (rather than conflicting).
 Such hidden or overridden declarations are excluded from the set of declarations introduced by the _using-declarator_.

 [*Example 12*:
 ```diff